 San Pedro, on Ambergris Caye, also has its share of roadside stands and stores where you can find fruit and vegetables from the mainland and abroad.
-They are fun places to shop, especially if you’re interested in learning about new foods.
+They’re fun places to shop, especially if you’re interested in learning about new foods.

 If you love good food, you’ll find the San Pedro Farmers Market a surprise and a delight.

 The vendors vary from month to month.
 But depending on who’s around, you can sample fresh sushi or taste test delicious varieties of hummus and pate.
-You will definitely love the local spices on display.
+You’ll definitely love the local spices on display.
 Looking at them is a feast for the eyes.

 The market allows you to find out about products you may never have thought were available in San Pedro.